mofrim/42-push_swap/README.md

     is at top -> pa, move x_i+1 to top -> pb -> move x_i+2 to top -> and so
     on...

+bus_sort:

+    The idea: scan for an area where we have elems in stack-a that would need shifting in the same direction.
+Then, start ra'ing and pb'ing. stack-b functions like a bus where the elements wait until it is time to drop them of. in every block, ra or rra to the element with the highest shift needed.

+    until we reach the first position where one of the elems should be dropped of. this would...

+    damn. i slowly get the feeling that working with linked lists here would be much more convenient. with the lists we could save for every list item its position in the final sorted list, its distance from that position, ...

 ### the strategy approach

 okay. let's call it `the strategies approach`. from the beginning the goal